valdiman/PortlandHarborProject/README.md

 This work was supported by the National Institutes of Environmental Health Sciences (NIEHS) grant #P42ES013661.
 The funding sponsor did not have any role in study design; in collection, analysis, and/or interpretation of data; in creation of the dataset; and/or in the decision to submit this data for publication or deposit it in a repository.

-This R project is part of the paper: Alexis R. Slade, Andres Martinez, Martine E. Mathieu-Campbell, Cassie Cohen, Shannon Lea Watkins, and Keri C. Hornbuckle (2025) missions, Dispersion, and Concentrations of Airborne Polychlorinated Biphenyls (PCBs) near the Portland Harbor (Oregon) Superfund Site.
+This R project is part of the paper: Alexis R. Slade, Andres Martinez, Martine E. Mathieu-Campbell, Cassie Cohen, Shannon Lea Watkins, and Keri C. Hornbuckle (2025) XXX.
 ES&T Air

 Subject: Polychlorinated Biphenyls; AERMOD; Portland Harbor Superfund Site; Atmospheric dispersion; Airborne PCBs; air-water flux; GC-Ms/MS; PUF air passive sampling